 17 January: Ms Grace Fu, then-Minister for Culture, Community and Youth, officiated a topping-out ceremony to celebrate the completion of the main structure.

 10-31 January: The Centre premiered its inaugural cultural exhibition, Blooms of Vitality, Colours of Life, which displayed various elements of local Chinese culture across literature, arts, festivals and food.
+This is the first official event organised by Singapore Chinese Cultural Centre.

 19 May: The opening of Singapore Chinese Cultural Centre was officiated by Prime Minister Lee Hsien Loong.